vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 5. Open SQL Server Management Studio, and connect to the **CohoDW** database of your SQL Data Warehouse using the **dataloader** account

 6. Execute the following to create a database scoped credential you will use to store the access key to the migration storage account.
+Make sure the password is correct that you provided earlier.

     ```
     CREATE MASTER KEY ENCRYPTION BY PASSWORD = 'Demo@pass123';